jbuczny/meta-analysis_know_how_and_beyond/README.md

 - "Social Relations Model of Personality: A Meta-Analysis" `OSF materials` `article`

 ## Publications of My Students
+- "Recycling Fly Ash for Nutrient Recovery and Enhanced Food Production in Acidic Agroecosystems: A Multi-Level Meta-Analysis" article
 - "Fly Ash Application Impacts Master Physicochemical Pedovariables A Multilevel Meta-Analysis" [`article`](https://www.sciencedirect.com/science/article/pii/S0301479724020528)
 - "Deferred Cord Clamping to Improve Neonatal Blood Values.
 A Systematic Review and Meta-Analysis" [`article`](https://www.sciencedirect.com/science/article/pii/S0020748924000300)
 - "The Kernel of Truth in Text-Based Personality Assessment: A Meta-Analysis of the Relations Between the Big Five and the Linguistic Inquiry and Word Count (LIWC)" [`article`](https://doi.org/10.1037/bul0000381)